How to read a certificate of insurance form

 - Insured: The name and address of the person(s) or business covered by the policy.

-- Insurance coverages: The type of insurance – typically general liability, professional liability, commercial auto, umbrella insurance, or workers’ compensation.
-This section also shows policy numbers and their effective and expiration dates.
+- Insurance coverages: The type of insurance – typically general liability, professional liability, commercial auto, excess liability, or workers’ compensation.
+This section also shows policy numbers and the policy’s effective date and expiration date.

 - Insurers: All companies providing the coverage listed above.

-- Coverage limits: How much coverage in dollars each policy provides, with coverage subtypes.
+- Coverage limits: How much coverage in dollars the policy provides for each incident (per-occurrence limit) and for all claims during the policy period (aggregate limit).

 - Certificate holder: The person or company to whom the COI was issued.